majoreks/postgraduate-proj-telescope-img-analysis/report/report.md

 From this data we get the information to get the relevant objects form the image.
 In order to do so we .... pipeline and a sentence

+## 2.3 Dataset Preprocessing Procedure

+### 2.3.1 Manual cleaning and curation of the dataset

+Taking into account the previous issues a pre-processing of the data was done a manual clearing and curation of the dataset.

 **Incorrect or incomplete annotations**, including:

 1. Images without catalogs, or with empty or inconsistent catalogs.